Post-blackness: Authenticity of blackness

-This term is used define the division that is being made by blacks themselves, in terms of what is authentically or genuinely black.
+This term is used to define the division that is being made by blacks themselves, in terms of what is authentically or genuinely black.
 Sexual orientation, regional variety, geographical diversity, class location or religion can be a reason for exclusion from a particular black group and their beliefs.
 A single “black identity” may have served well in times of slavery but is in his opinion not sufficient to serve as a means to define race.

 Blackness, or who and what is black, has been tried to define in sociological, biological or political terms.

 Authenticity of blackness in hip-hop music

-Authenticity in hip-hop music refers to whether or not artists exhibits exemplary identification with blackness as it pertains to historical struggle.
+Authenticity in hip-hop music refers to whether or not artists exhibit exemplary identification with blackness as it pertains to historical struggle.
 The idea of authenticity in hip-hop is fluid and ever-changing.
 An artist's authenticity is inextricably linked with the artists' blackness.
 A fluid depiction of whiteness causes there to be more defining and re-defining of what blackness is as black people are marked as a racial "other" by the changing parameters of whiteness.